andy-agyeiDwumah-hybytes/inance_arabic/README.md

 To allow your project to work correctly during development, update your Firestore rules to allow access to the required collections.

-**Note: These rules are simplified for development purposes.
+**NOTE: These rules are simplified for development purposes.
 In a production environment, consider adding proper authentication and validation to secure your data.**

 ```